 1950s Cardigan Sweaters

-The perfect pairing for the circle skirts, Capri pants and pencil skirts of the decade, was the humble cardigan.
-Developed from a ladies jacket, the cardigan itself has been in existence from the previous century, but only became recognizable as a cardigan from around the turn of the century.
+The perfect pairing for the circle skirts, Capri pants, and pencil skirts of the decade was the humble cardigan.
+Developed from a ladies’ jacket, the cardigan itself has been in existence since the previous century, but only became recognizable as a cardigan at around the turn of the century.

-By the 1950s the craze for cardigans reached its peak.
-Innovations in machines and technology meant that people no longer needed to sit and knit a garment themselves; they could choose from a glorious array of designs from their local department store or catalogue.
+By the 1950s, the craze for cardigans reached its peak.
+Innovations in machines and technology meant that people no longer needed to sit and knit a garment themselves — instead, they could choose from a glorious array of designs from their local department store or catalogue.

 Twinsets became popular as women wanted to wear a matching garment underneath their cardigan, with the top underneath usually being sleeveless so as the wearer remained a comfortable temperature in her layers of yarn.

-Dresses in the 1950s were arguable some of the most overtly feminine designs of the century.
+Dresses in the 1950s were arguably some of the most overtly feminine designs of the century.
 In structure and silhouette, women’s formal dresses now actually resembled Victorian fashions.

 Key Styles to Recreate a 1950s Look

-- Stiletto heel, loafers and pumps were all popular
+- Stiletto Heel, loafers,or Pumps were all popular footwear choices.